+Energy from the sun makes the wind blow.
+It provides the heat that evaporates water.
 It provides the warmth that makes air rise.
 Rain depends on wind, water, and rising air.
 Therefore, the geographic pattern of sunshine is why rain and snow fall where they do.
-The plants and animals in a place depend it All Together

-This generalization includes trees, lions, monkeys, camels, corn plants and the insects that carry malaria.
-Jump to Table of Next Jump to Putting Previous
+The plants and animals in a place depend on the amount of sunshine and rain there.
+This generalization includes trees, lions, monkeys, camels, corn plants - and the insects that carry malaria.